 Four fountains crossing

 The following place was also closely linked with water.
-The crossing of the Via dele Quattro Fontanne and Via del Quirinale is know as a crossing of four fountains.
+The crossing of the Via dele Quattro Fontanne and Via del Quirinale is a crossing of four fountains.
 It was designed and constructed in 1588 – 1593.
-Two statues symbolise Tiber river that flows in Rome, Arno river, that flows in Florence.
-Two other — goddess Diana and Juno.
+Two statues symbolize the Tiber river that flows in Rome Arno river that flows in Florence.
+Two others — goddess Diana and Juno.

 It patiently observed us taking engagement photos and then left.

 One of the best panoramic views in Rome opens from Spanish steps.
-My readers and friends photographers would always ask me how I manage to capture the most attractive place without tourists.
+My readers and friends photographers would always ask me how I managed to capture the most attractive place without tourists.

 My answer — early bird catches the worm.
 Together with the couple we sacrifice several hours of our sweet morning sleeping and set off for a pre-wedding photo shooting in Rome really early.
 Thus we can enjoy unique atmosphere of the city and see no people in the streets.
 We have space and have time to enjoy every interesting view and location.

-Spanish steps was constructed in 1725 according to the project of unknown architect Francesco de Sanctis.
+Spanish steps were constructed in 1725 according to the project of unknown architect Francesco de Sanctis.
 The construction consists of 138 steps stretching from the Spanish square to Trinita dei Monti church.

-Just round the corner there is a famous shopping street Via del Condotti.
-Though every girl like wondering around exclusive items in boutiques, Eimear agreed to follow the other street that lead us somewhere further.
+Just around the corner, there is a famous shopping street, Via del Condotti.
+Though every girl liked wandering around with exclusive items in boutiques, Eimear agreed to follow the other road that led us somewhere further.

-Any building or construction somehow linked to Vatican is amazing and generates lovely composition.
-To my mind it is not just a coincidence.
-Academy of Vatican is one of such interesting buildings attracting with its beauty not only the future priests, but also us, people making engagement photos in Rome.
+Any building or construction linked to the Vatican is impressive and generates lovely composition.
+To my mind, it is not just a coincidence.
+Academy of Vatican is one of such exciting buildings attracting with its beauty not only the future priests but also us, people taking engagement photos in Rome.

 When I was editing the these pre-wedding pictures, I realised that the whole theme of the shooting was about love and light.
 We met the LIGHT in Termini station and it followed us further.
 Another amazing composition we found in Pantheon one of top 10 attractions in Rome.

-It is a well-know fact that summer in Rome is sometimes unbearable.
-The sun burns like in hell and the only place to hide is the shadow.
-From my personal experience there are several variants of where to find shelter either to go to a park or to the old town with its tiny streets.
+It is a well-known fact that summer in Rome is sometimes unbearable.
+The sun burns like hell; the only hiding place is the shadow.
+From my experience, there are several variants of where to find shelter, either to go to a park or the old town with its tiny streets.

-There are thousands of trees in numerous parks of the city which spread shadow and collect fresh air.
-What concerns the old tiny streets, there are a lot of springs with crystal and very fresh water.
+Thousands of trees in numerous city parks spread shadow and collect fresh air.
+What concerns the tiny old streets is a lot of springs with crystal and fresh water.
 It is cold and tasty.

-Step by step together with Eimear and Willy we approached the final point in our plan —Vatican.
-As usually I make hear a photo for good memory.
-It was a very interesting morning.
-We saw Rome in the beginning of the day with it’s beauty and magic atmosphere and of course we managed to make lovely engagement and pre wedding story in photos from Italian capital.
+Step by step, together with Eimear and Willy, we approached the final point in our plan — the Vatican City.
+As usual, I take to hear a photo for good memory.
+It was an exciting morning.
+We saw Rome at the beginning of the day with its beauty and magic atmosphere, and of course, we managed to make a lovely engagement and pre-wedding story in photos from the Italian capital.

-But before we said good bye to each other, Eimear asked me if there was any chance to have some photos with Coliseum.
-Of course we could!
-To save our time we took a taxi that was about 15 Euros and went to one of the most popular attractions of Rome.
+But before we said goodbye to each other, Eimear asked me if there was any chance to have some photos near the Colosseum.
+Of course, we could!
+To save time we took a taxi for about 15 Euros and went to one of the most popular attractions in Rome.

-I would like to thank my new British friends for an amazing morning we spent together in May and for a fascinating pre-wedding photo shooting in Rome.
-From my point of view the your engagement photography in Italy is a bright example of true love!
+I want to thank my new British friends for the fantastic morning we spent together in May and for a fascinating pre-wedding photoshoot in Rome.
+From my point of view, your engagement photography in Italy is a brilliant example of true love!